minarefaat1002/Egyptian-National-ID-Validator-and-Data-Extractor-API/README.md

 The application is ready for deployment using Docker Compose.
 For production, consider using:

 Nginx as a reverse proxy.

 Gunicorn as a WSGI server for serving the FastAPI app.

 Docker Swarm or Kubernetes for orchestration in a production environment.

+# 🔮 Future Improvements
+Enhanced Security: Implement OAuth2 for more secure authentication.

+Billing Integration: Integrate with a billing system to charge users based on API usage.

+Caching: Implement caching for frequently requested national IDs to improve performance.